-The video below explains how foundational cognitive skills and executive functions support the ability to learn to read, to learn math, to acquire social and emotional competence, as well as correlating with eventual life outcomes, such as the level of academic attainment, how much money someone will earn, their physical health and whether or not they become positive, contributing members of society.
+The chart above helps illustrated how foundational cognitive skills and executive functions support the ability to learn to read, to learn math, to acquire social and emotional competence, as well as correlating with eventual life outcomes, such as the level of academic attainment, how much money someone will earn, their physical health and whether or not they become positive, contributing members of society.

 Most education focuses on the skills in the second tier from the top of the chart and does not directly address the cognitive infrastructure for learning and the cognitive strengths and weaknesses learners bring to the learning process.